ngallo/pic-model/draft/0.1/pic-model.md

 ```
 PoP = Proof of Possession (control of an artifact or key)
 PoI = Proof of Identity (who the executor claims to be)
-PoC = Proof of Control (continuity from previous attested executor)
+PoC = Proof of Continuity (continuity from previous attested executor)
 τ   = Distributed Transaction (causal execution chain)
 PCA = PIC Causal Attestation
 ```